Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/06-ssh-auth.md

 The hexcode in the "fingerprint" will be different for you, but this is the expected message the first time you connect to a new host in this way.
 Type `yes` and press ENTER to continue.

-This kind of message will show up the first time you log into any of the COLA servers `cola1` through `cola7`.
-But since they all share the same file system, your home directory (and its contents) are indentical on all COLA servers, you don't have to copy your public key to each one.

 If you did not supply a passphrase for your private key, you will be logged in immediately.
 If you supplied a passphrase for the private key when you created the key, you will be required to enter it now.